hechlerp/feels-train/README.md

 #FeelsTrain

 FeelsTrain is a lightweight MVC architecture, built using Ruby.
-It allows a user to run a server on localhost with Rack middleware and create routes for CRUD functionality.
+It allows a user to run a server with Rack middleware and create routes for CRUD functionality.

 ###Technical Details